Revamping the Dashboard

 For example, when updating parking fees for one vehicle, it can change the billing cycle across multiple accounts without the user knowing.

 Given the client's target audience of executive buyers, my design needed to clearly show these dynamic components to facilitate meaningful discussions about the product's value.
+It also had to be simple.
+So I used the data I already gathered from menu item interactions — using a 2×2 framework, I looked at the relationship between menu items and their interaction with each other.

 Relationship between menu-items